suprilab/suprilab/README.md

   </a>
 </div>

-<h3 align="center">I'm a software engineer 👨‍💻 who is passionate about Backend and Full Stack Development</h3>
+<h3 align="center">I'm currently working as a Full Stack Developer with a strong focus on Backend development.</h3>

 - 💻 I’m currently working on Full Stack Developer with a Strong focus on a Backend